Skip to main content

 Tried: Run git log --all to find old commits instead of git reflog.

-git log --all walks commits reachable from all refs (branches, tags, HEAD).
-Because refs/heads was deleted, there are no branch refs pointing into the history, so git log --all returns only the current HEAD commit or nothing.
-The reflog (.git/logs/HEAD) is independent of the ref graph and records every past HEAD position regardless of whether a branch ref still exists.
+git log --all walks commits reachable from refs, and with refs/heads deleted no branch points into the history, so it returns the current HEAD commit or nothing at all.
+The reflog is independent of the ref graph and records every past HEAD position regardless.

 Tried: Run git fsck --lost-found hoping it creates .git/lost-found/ with all the blobs already decompressed and readable.